 You might see an unoccupied WinSun terminal without a standard welcome kiosk panel.
-It could be in a MS Windows desktop or a Browser window.
+It could show a MS Windows desktop or a Browser window.

-This occurs when the terminal's previous user leaves the WinSun terminal after selecting the button MS Windows or Help.
+This occurs when the terminal's previous user leaves the WinSun terminal after selecting the MS Windows or Help button.
 If the user doesn't return within a reasonable time, you may end the current WinSun terminal session.
-For details, see Ending a WinSun Terminal Session
+For details, see Ending a WinSun Terminal Session.

 This will bring up the MS Windows desktop.